bet4a/d3wiki/Selections.md

 Some HTML elements have special properties that are not addressable using standard attributes or styles.
 For example, form text fields have a `value` string property, and checkboxes have a `checked` boolean property.
 You can use the `property` operator to get or set these properties, or any other addressable field on the underlying element, such as `className`.

 If *value* is specified, sets the property with the specified name to the specified value on all selected elements.
 If *value* is a constant, then all elements are given the same property value; otherwise, if *value* is a function, then the function is evaluated for each selected element (in order), being passed the current datum `d` and the current index `i`, with the `this` context as the current DOM element.
 The function's return value is then used to set each element's property.
 A null value will delete the specified attribute.

+If you want to set several properties at once, use an object literal like so: `selection.properties({'foo': 'bar', 'baz': 'qux'})`.

 If *value* is not specified, returns the value of the specified property for the first non-null element in the selection.
 This is generally useful only if you know the selection contains exactly one element.